 - Ford Road will be closed to all vehicle and pedestrian access from 1 August-20 December 2018.

 - Further traffic restrictions will be in place at Ford's Cut from 8 February to 27 May 2019 when the road will be closed to vehicles and pedestrians between the hours of 7:00am and 7:00pm, Monday to Saturday.
 During this period, road access will be open all day on Sundays.
 On other days, members of the public that arrive before 7:00am will be permitted to spend the day at Te Tumu Cut at the coastal end of Ford Rd (also known as the

 Kaituna Cut) provided that they do not do not enter the construction zone - they will not be able to leave until the road re-opens at 7:00pm.

 - Ford Road boat ramp and the stop bank on both sides of Ford Road will be closed to the public from 1 August 2018-30 June 2020.
 Please use the alternative boat ramp at Bell Road during this time.

 The video below shows construction works underway in August 2018.

 Project updates and monitoring

-Project progress and monitoring results will be reported on annually and presented to the community at scheduled public meetings.
-The last community update meeting was held in Maketu on 2 May 2018.
-The next one will be scheduled for early August 2018.
+Project progress and monitoring results will be reported on annually and updates will be given to the community at quarterly public meetings.
+The next meeting is scheduled for 7 November 2018.
+Time and location details will be added to this page closer to the time.